webbhuset/test-elm-performance/README.md

 * [Stylish Elephants](http://package.elm-lang.org/packages/mdgriffith/stylish-elephants/6.0.2) 6.0.2

 One UI component (an accordion) is implemented with each of the above techniques and can be compared.
 The rendering times are printed to the console using [console.time](https://developer.mozilla.org/en-US/docs/Web/API/Console/time) and [console.timeEnd](https://developer.mozilla.org/en-US/docs/Web/API/Console/timeEnd).
+This is achieved by patching the virtual-dom package.
 Three metrics are logged:

 1. **view**: The time of the view function in the Elm program.
 2. **diff**: The time it takes to compare the generated tree with previous VDOM tree and generating a patch (the Reconciliation algorithm).